dfu-programmer/dfu-programmer/test/README.md

 ### Minimum "Full" Test System Setup

 - ATmega8u2 connected to the USB port of the test system.
+- Permissions to access usb devices as the current user.
 - AVRDUDE setup to program the ATmega8u2
   - A program on the path called `avrdude.sh` that adds the correct `-c`, `-B`, `-P`, and `-p` options to the `avrdude` command.
 Running without arguments should successfully communicate and identify the ATmega8u2.
-- Permissions to access usb devices as the current user.

 ## Goals

 1. ✅ Functionality testing
-2. 💯% code coverage (This will take more hardware!)
+2. 💯% code coverage (This will take **much more** hardware!)

 ## Tests